New here? Start with the complete side hustle guide →

 7. Rich Pins

-Rich pins pull metadata from your website — your blog post title, description, and author details — and display them alongside your pin in search results.
-They look more complete and professional, and they tend to perform better.
+Rich pins pull information straight from your website — your post title, description, and author — and show it right on the pin.
+They look more complete than a plain pin, and they tend to get more engagement because the reader gets more context before they click.

 Full setup guide: How to Set Up a Pinterest Business Account